 During these unprecedented times, SKDO is committed to keeping our clients and community as informed as possible through our COVID-19 Resource Page.
 Here are some tools we’ve created to make you aware of the many opportunities and relief programs that may be available to you.

-- Employers are required to collect and remit the deferred taxes by April 30, 2021.
-If the tax is not paid by this time, penalties and interest will accrue starting May 1, 2021.
-If an employee leaves between September 1, 2020 and April 30, 2021 and does not have enough wages in the final paycheck to cover the deferral, employers will have to find another way to collect the tax, or pay it out of their own pockets.
+Employers are required to collect and remit the deferred taxes by December 31, 2021 (previously April 30, 2021).
+If the tax is not paid by this time, penalties and interest will accrue starting January 1, 2022.
+If an employee leaves between September 1, 2020 and December 31, 2021 and does not have enough wages in the final paycheck to cover the deferral, employers will have to find another way to collect the tax, or pay it out of their own pockets.

-Paid Sick Leave and Expanded Family and Medical Leave:
+Paid Sick Leave and Expanded Family and Medical Leave (updated to reflect changes in Consolidated Appropriations Act):

 Under the Emergency Paid Sick Leave Act, if you have less than 500 employees, you are required to pay an employee up to 80 hours of paid sick leave at his regular rate of pay if he meets any of these criteria: